ZackLarsen/text_similarity/README.md

     * Lists, dictionaries, Counters, and zipped lists may be of use here.

 ## Instructions:
-* This program can be run as a command line application.
+* This program can be run as a command line application, contained in the python directory of this repo as compare_texts.py.
 It is built with python 3.8, so if the user has python 3.X+ installed, they can run the program at the command line and supply the input texts and the necessary arguments, and the similarity score will be printed to the terminal:
 ```bash
 python compare_texts.py
 ```